 Since 2012, the organisation continued to grow rapidly in London and in spring 2013 a pilot programme launched in Manchester.
-Funding from NESTA and the Cabinet Office enabled Action Tutoring to expand the regional model quickly around the country, benefitting hundreds of young people preparing for GCSEs.
+Funding from NESTA and the Cabinet Office enabled Action Tutoring to expand the regional model quickly around the country.

-Action Tutoring was pleased to begin working with Impetus-PEF in May 2014 to further refine the model, ensuring the greatest possible impact for the pupils we work with.
+Action Tutoring was thrilled to begin working with Impetus-PEF in May 2014 to further refine the model, ensuring the greatest possible impact for the pupils it worked with.

 In October 2016 Action Tutoring began working with primary schools to prepare Year 6 pupils for their SAT exams.

-Action Tutoring now supports pupils in seven cities and areas across England: Birmingham, Bristol, Liverpool, London, Newcastle, Sheffield and Sussex (including Brighton, Hove, Seaford and Hastings).
+Action Tutoring now supports pupils in eight cities and areas across England: Birmingham, Bristol, Liverpool, London, Newcastle, Nottingham, Sheffield and Sussex (including Brighton, Hove and Seaford).
 You can find out more about this delivery under the Where we work pages.

-You can read Action Tutoring’s latest annual report and accounts below:
+You can read Action Tutoring’s latest annual report and financial accounts below: